A polynomial time and space heuristic algorithm for T-count: Introduction

 \subsection{Related work}

 We first review some relevant synthesis algorithms.
 A nice theoretical understanding about the complexity of synthesizing T-count-optimal circuits has been given in \cite{2019_AM}.
 An algorithm for exactly synthesizing unitaries over the Clifford+T gate set was given in \cite{2013_GS} and a superexponentially faster version of this algorithm was given in \cite{2013_K}.
 The meet-in-the-middle technique was first used by Amy et al. \cite{2013_AMMR} and Gosset et al. \cite{2013_GKMR} to directly optimize T-depth and T-count respectively, leading to proofs of T-count minimality for various 3 qubit circuits.
 Building on this technique Di Matteo and Mosca \cite{2016_dMM} constructed a parallel framework using deterministic walks for performing optimal T-count synthesis and confirmed that the 4-qubit 1-bit full adder has optimal T-count 7.
 The T-count-optimal algorithms in \cite{2013_GKMR,2016_dMM} complexity $O(N^m)$ where $m$ is the T-count.
 Much work has been done to optimize T-count in exact \cite{2012_KMM,2013_KMM} and approximate \cite{2013_KMM2,2015_S,2016_RS} synthesis of single qubit circuits, as well as repeat-until-success circuits \cite{2014_PS,2015_BRS}.
+There has been effort to optimize non-Clifford count in two-qubit circuits over other universal fault-tolerant gate set \cite{2020_GRT}.

 A lot of work has been done in developing re-synthesis algorithms, for example, \cite{2014_AMMR, 2018_HC, 2019_dBBW, 2019_ZC, 2019_KdW, 2014_ASD}.